 Students in JE – M Groups have language arts class one period per day.
 Because our students all have language-based learning differences, having an additional language class each day helps to further advance the students in the area of language.
 The Language Arts curriculum covers other language topics/skills that are not addressed specifically in skills class.
 In I Group, writing skills are taught in a similar fashion as reading, in that the “whole” is broken into its “pieces.”
 The parts of speech are presented in a multisensory way, focusing on the function of the word, rather than the abstract label.

 Students study grammar and sentence structure, oral and written language, handwriting, story-mapping/literature, and vocabulary.
-Through these pursuits, they practice and improve analytical thinking skills.
+Through these pursuits, they practice and improve their analytical thinking skills.
 (JE-M Group)

 Research-based language programs are utilized, such as Framing Your Thoughts, Story Form, and Handwriting without Tears.
 (JE-M Group)